jkhaui/GraphPress/README.md

 2. Change the URLs in the index.js file (note that there are two URLs to change: 1) the graphQL endpoint and 2) the websockets URL (which is ws://yourWPsite.com/graphql).
 3. yarn install && yarn start

 **Work in progress..
-Next up is integrating feeds from the WordPress API.

-**You need a websockets connection for authentication to work.
-If you are on shared hosting (e.g. GoDaddy), this probably won't work.
-But there's likely other ways of authenticating without opening a websocket.
+Working on a much larger boilerplate which authenticates users and queries large amounts of data from a GraphQL API.